balintkissdev/mycpplib/README.md

-# JLSTL: My STL implementation ("Java-like STL")
+# My C++ standard library implementation
 (work in progress)

 ## Description
-This is my take on recreating STL, with API somewhat inspired by Java API.
+This is my take on recreating STL as a hobby and practice, with API somewhat inspired by Java.
 The goal is to be able to compile with C++98 compiler and minimize the use of the C++ Standard Library.
-It's just a hobby for me.
 It currently includes

-* A unique pointer (UniquePtr.h)
+* A unique pointer
-* A dynamic array (ArrayList.h)
+* A dynamic array
-* and a barebone unit test framework (Assert.h)
+* and a barebone unit test framework

 Further planned components:

 * Singly- and doubly linked list
 * Stack
 * Iterator